We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - using sharp manicure scissors or clippers to trim your nails straight across, and then using them to round the tips of your nails into a soft curve

 - moisturizing your hands and nails with a lotion, making sure to rub it into your fingernails, especially at the base where the cuticles are located

 - avoiding nail biting or cutting your nails too short

 Poor health can cause nails to grow abnormally.
 Some common nail growth issues include:

 - separation of the nail from the surrounding skin

 - swelling or pain around the nails

 Slower growing nails come with age but can also be a sign of illness or nutritional deficiency.
 They can even be caused by some medications.

 Hormones also play a role in driving nail growth.
 Younger people tend to have faster growing nails than older people, and men and pregnant women tend to experience faster nail growth than others.
-In healthy adults, average fingernail growth is about 3.5 millimeters per month — about the thickness of a ballpoint pen cap.
+In healthy adults, average fingernail growth is about

 Your nails are a reflection of your overall health.
 It’s important to stick to a healthy diet if you want strong, fast-growing, healthy nails.
 That involves eating a well-balanced diet full of fresh fruits and vegetables, lean sources of proteins, an adequate amount of carbohydrates, and plenty of healthy fats.